Conformal gauge theory of vector-spinors and spin-3/2 particles: Consistency of the classical theory

 \subsection{Field equations and constraints}

-The first step in the analysis of the dynamical degrees of freedom is provided by re-writing the gauge invariant operator Eq.\ \eqref{eq:gauge-inv-linear-differential-operator} using the spin projector Eq.\ \eqref{eq:def-gamma-traceless-proj}.
+The first step in the analysis of the dynamical degrees of freedom is provided by rewriting the gauge invariant operator Eq.\ \eqref{eq:gauge-inv-linear-differential-operator} using the spin projector Eq.\ \eqref{eq:def-gamma-traceless-proj}.
 The result is remarkably simple, i.e,

 Thus, gauge invariance tells us that the gamma-trace vector-spinor configurations belong to the kernel of the action.
 Indeed, by performing the following \emph{global} splitting

 we find that

 Thus, the number of degrees of freedom in $d=4$ is at most $16-4=12$.